ryanmr/ryanrampersad.com/content/work.md

 ### Work Updates

+#### From Week 9

+- I have been working on designing backend service layers for the foundation of a RESTful API.
+- In conjunction with that, I have built parts of the clientside API consuming web application.

 #### From Week 5

-- Daugherty had their bi-annual business unit meeting &mdash; definitely great
+- Daugherty had their bi-annual business unit meeting &mdash; definitely great.
 - I have left the Kitchen, and now work in a larger team on a new project.

 #### From Week 1